Malik-ikrash/Word2Vec--numpy/README.md

 This project uses a small text from Shakespeare (Roughly 1 millioin words).
-To make the training model faster, I limited the text to 100000 tokens. if you wish to increase the number of tokens the program learns on then change this bit of the code on line 13:
+To make the training model faster, I limited the text to 100000 tokens. if you wish to increase the number of tokens the program learns on then change this bit of the code on line 13 in Word2vec.py file:

         tokens = tokens[:100000]